TheGapInMyTeeth/Mycelium/README.md

 A fungi game.

 1. Download the game.
-2. Extract the zip folder's content.
+2. Double click Mycelium.exe to play the game.
-3. Double click Mycelium.exe to play the game.
+3. Scores.txt registers your previous gameplays.

 Hope you enjoy!